AdrianDanlos/CloudRoad/README.md

 If you would like to do further testing, email us at <a href="mailto:danlosadrian@gmail.com/">danlosadrian@gmail.com</a>

 ## User guide
-We have created a [user guide](https://github.com/OnTheThunder/CloudRoad/blob/master/01.-documentacion/Manual_OnTheThunder.pdf) to have a better understanding on how the app works :)
+We have created a [user guide](https://github.com/OnTheThunder/CloudRoad/blob/master/01.-documentacion/Manual_OnTheThunder.pdf) to provide a better understanding on how the app works :)

 Take a look at <a href="http://onthethunder.herokuapp.com/">CloudRoad</a>! :+1: